-- a) It is possible that adjustments will be made after the publication moments at eight and four months before the start of the new timetable.
-ProRail will: - Determine a capacity restriction if there are disruptions or if irregularities occur or threaten63 to occur that endanger or could endanger safe and undisturbed rail traffic64.
-If necessary, ProRail will withdraw capacity rights for the best possible execution of works and remaining timetable.
-ProRail endeavours to carry out these works as much as possible during a weekly withdrawal or to coordinate the date and times of the withdrawal in advance with the titleholders concerned. - To as yet establish a capacity restriction if postponement is not cost-effective for ProRail or could lead to undesirable damage to the condition or service life of the railway infrastructure.
-ProRail will clarify the need for these adjustments on the basis of written substantiation and will consult the relevant titleholders immediately in order to determine the capacity restriction.
-If necessary, ProRail will withdraw capacity rights for the best possible execution of works and remaining timetable.
-The condition for establishing time of performance is that the deadlines as set out in Chapter 4.5.3.5 are met. - b) It is also possible to make other types of adjustments after the two publication moments at 8 and 4 months before the start of the new timetable respectively.
-ProRail or the titleholders are permitted: - To make an addition or change that was not reasonably foreseeable and that shall be carried out in the new timetable year; the need for this change shall be substantiated in writing. - The basic rule is to cooperate in this adjustment; it is determined with the consent of capacity holders affected by this adjustment. - If there is no consensus, the titleholders and ProRail undertake to reach a decision within 10 working days via a procedure to be agreed at that time. - Titleholders who hold capacity or ProRail may, when giving their consent, make it a condition that the disadvantage they suffer is compensated by this adjustment.
-This compensation is limited to direct operational costs, which shall be properly substantiated.
-The compensation for freight transport operators is standardised and laid down in Section 3 of Appendix 27.
+- a) Ad hoc capacity for works may be required after the publication dates at eight and four months before the start of the timetable.
+ProRail will determine a capacity restriction if: - i.
+Irregularities occur / threaten to occur that endanger or are likely to endanger safe and undisturbed train traffic (or operations on the network). - ii.
+There are impactful disruptions. - iii.
+Postponement of works is not cost effective or could lead to undesirable damage to the condition of the railway network or its lifespan. - ProRail will clarify the need for these adjustments on the basis of written substantiation and will consult the relevant titleholders immediately in order to determine the capacity restriction.
+If necessary, capacity rights will be cancelled and, where appropriate, traffic will be reallocated in order to optimise the execution of works and the remaining timetable. - ProRail endeavours to carry out these works as much as possible during a weekly withdrawal or to coordinate the date and times of the withdrawal in advance with the titleholders concerned. - Paragraph (iii) is subject to the condition that the time of performance is established in accordance with time periods set out in Chapter 4.5.3.54.5.3.5. - b) It is also possible to make other types of adjustments after the two publication moments at 8 and 4 months before the start of the new timetable.
+ProRail or the titleholders are permitted: - To make an addition or change that was not reasonably foreseeable and that will be carried out in the relevant timetable year; the need for this change will be substantiated in writing. - ProRail and the titleholders will cooperate in this alteration; determination only takes place with the consent of capacity holders who are affected by this alteration. - If there is no consensus, the dispute will be resolved in accordance with the dispute resolution procedure within ten working days of the dispute being submitted. - Titleholders who are capacity holders or ProRail may, when giving their consent, only stipulate the condition that the disadvantage they suffer by this alteration is compensated.
+This compensation is limited to direct operational costs, which will be properly substantiated.
+For freight transport operators, the compensation is standardised and set out in Appendix 27, sections 2 and 3. - A dispute regarding only the amount of the compensation will not lead to the proposed alteration not taking effect.
+A dispute about the compensation will be settled in accordance with Appendix 4 of the Network Statement, Complaints and Disputes Procedure.